BigCompass/bc-serverless-logging-framework/README.md

 ![image](https://user-images.githubusercontent.com/5343588/109753355-57eb7f80-7b9f-11eb-8e3c-2357017edd32.png)
 ### Serverless Logging Architecture
 The architecture of serverless and microservices logging looks like this, and this is exactly how the Big Compass Serverless Logging Framework can be installed on the various serverless services to help standardize and send logs to a logging target.
+Notes:
+* Customer data can be stored in the logging target system such as ELK, Splunk, or other target logging system.
+* Be sure to protect your sensitive logging information where you send your logs
 ![image](https://user-images.githubusercontent.com/5343588/109753449-82d5d380-7b9f-11eb-8f2d-15072da67aee.png)

 ## AWS Best Practices